spacelift-io/user-documentation/docs/product/security/mfa.md

 Organization admins can enforce MFA across the organization to ensure that all users comply with the security standards.
 Enforcing MFA means every active user must have at least one registered security key.

 !!! warning
     After MFA enforcement, existing sessions except for the current one will be invalidated.
-Users will be prompted to register their security keys during their next login session for continued access.
+Users will be prompted to register their security keys during their next login session for continued access, please make sure they have FIDO2 complinant device to avoid lockout.

 ### After Enforcing MFA